roberthaworth1234/Be-Review/ReadMe.md

 ## Running the tests

-Running the automated tests for the API endpoints is simply npm test.
+Running the automated tests for the API is simply npm test.
 This will re-seed the data for each test, as not affect other tests in the suite.
 This will run all tests on each endpoint available.
 Should you want to test the utility functions used in manipulating the migration data, use the command npm run test-utils.

 ```